Brankoov/routing-app/DEVLOG.md

 The Solution: I solved the scrolling issue by using a React useEffect hook to programmatically lock the document body scroll when the component mounts.
 I also cleaned up the UI by removing non-functional links like "Forgot Password" and adding proper cursor feedback.

 The result is a rock-solid, responsive authentication screen.

+I realized the login screen needed better feedback when waiting for the server.
+Instead of a boring spinner, I added a custom animation of a truck driving across the screen.
+It appears instantly when you click "Login" or "Register" and drives over the form (with a transparent background) to show that the app is working.